Pocket Protection” Uses Humor To Teach HIV/STD Prevention Strategies

 A panel of external partners and CDC staff did the judging and the students were notified on July 18 that their game, “Pocket Protection,” had won Honorable Mention.

-“Pocket Protection” is a dating simulation game that uses dialogue, mini-games, customizable characters and humor to teach its target demographic of 18-24 year olds sexual safe practices like getting tested, using condoms and getting treated for sexual diseases.
+“Pocket Protection” is a dating simulation game that uses dialogue, mini-games, customizable characters and humor to teach its target demographic of 18-24 year olds sexual safe practices like getting an STD test, using condoms and getting treated for sexual diseases.
 The CDC reports that people age 15-24 make up nearly half of the 19 million new STD diagnoses each year.

 The game was started in Jan. of 2014 and took approximately 3 weeks to make.
 The development team included FIEA students Karl Abad, Cecilia Lajon, Phillip Lee Fatt, Jarrod Pope and Monica Alvarez.